elastic/kibana/FUNCTIONS.md

 color | *string* | Color of axis label

 #### .trend()
-Fills null values using a defined fit function
+Draws a trend line using a specified regression algorithm

 Argument | Accepts | Description
 --- | --- | ---